fortanix/sq-dsm/README.md

-Sequoia-PGP defines the [Signer][sequoia::Signer] and [Decryptor][sequoia::Decryptor] traits for low-level cryptographic operations with secret key material, and astracts over these traits for PGP operations.
+Sequoia-PGP defines the [Signer][sequoia::Signer] and [Decryptor][sequoia::Decryptor] traits for low-level cryptographic operations with secret key material, and abstracts over these traits for PGP operations.
 This crate implements these traits with secrets stored inside Fortanix SDKMS, allowing to produce PGP material and decrypt ciphertexts without the need to export secrets bits.